shivannis/xandr-docs-public/xandr-docs/articles/monetize/view-advertiser-details.md

 ms.date: 10/28/2023
 ---

-# Microsoft Monetize - View advertiser details
+# Microsoft Monetize - View Advertiser details

 The **Advertiser Details** screen shows you the settings and essential metrics for a specific advertiser, provides visualizations of the advertiser's performance, and offers quick access to the advertiser's child objects.

-## Getting to the advertiser details Screen
+## Getting to Advertiser Details Screen

 On the **Advertisers** screen, click the name of the advertiser for which you want to view advanced details.
 This takes you to the **Advertiser Details** screen.